Tales of Halloween: Reception

-Reception for Tales of Halloween has been positive, with Rotten Tomatoes certifying it "fresh" with a 77% rating.
-The site's consensus reads, "Tales Of Halloween boasts a number of fun scares and is overall more consistent than many horror anthology films, even if it isn't quite as dark or nasty as the classics of the genre."
+Tales of Halloween has an approval rating of 77% on review aggregator website Rotten Tomatoes, based on 52 reviews, and an average rating of 6.7/10.
+The site's consensus reads, "Tales Of Halloween boasts a number of fun scares and is overall more consistent than many horror anthology films, even if it isn't quite as dark or nasty as the classics of the genre."Metacritic assigned the film a weighted average score of 64 out of 100, based on 5 critics, indicating "generally favorable reviews".

 Michael Gingold, writing for Fangoria, called it "Well-produced on its modest budget", and gave it three and a half out of four skulls.
 Kalyn Corrigan of Bloody Disgusting called it "a fun, exuberant addition to the subgenre of horror anthology films."
 Katie Rife of The A.V.
 Club gave it a "B" saying the film "might make it a new annual tradition in horror-loving households."
 Rob Hunter of Film School Rejects wrote "Tales of Halloween is good fun, but it’s difficult not to wish that more of the stories had aimed for darker, more terrifying and affecting goals.
 Still, the EC Comics attitude finds a new home with Carolyn and her crew, and with any luck the film will spawn a new Halloween tradition of fun, gory, spooky anthology films highlighted by short, messy bursts of genre talent."

 Dennis Harvey of Variety gave the film a mixed review, calling the segments "polished enough but utterly routine" and saying "Even the best of these, however, are held back by brevity from developing silly ideas into anything truly memorable."